FragozoLeonardo/FragozoLeonardo/readme.md

 ## Ruby on Rails Developer｜Focused on Reliability and Maintainable Design

 I am a backend-focused **Ruby on Rails developer** with experience building and maintaining **production-oriented web applications**.
-I hold a Bachelor's degree in Information Systems and am currently pursuing a specialized **MBA in Ruby on Rails** at [MBA on Rails](https://mbaonrails.com.br/).
+I hold a Bachelor's degree in Information Systems and am currently pursuing a specialized **MBA focused on Ruby on Rails** at [MBA on Rails](https://mbaonrails.com.br/).

 I place strong emphasis on **code quality, clear architecture, and long-term maintainability**.
 Rather than focusing only on implementation, I aim to understand **business context and requirements** to deliver stable, sustainable solutions.